Working Capital Turnover

 Working Capital $200,000

-If net sales increases to $5.5 Million then the rate increases to 27.5:1.
-This means the company is doing more volume of work,with the same level of net current assets.
-This is actually a positive sign.
-The principle is also true if net current assets decreases to $150,000.
+If net sales increase to $5.5 million, then the rate increases to 27.5:1.
+This means the company is doing more volume of work, with the same level of net current assets.
+This is a positive sign.
+The principle is also true if net current assets decrease to $150,000.
 Look at this result:

 Working Capital Turnover Rate = Net Sales = $5,000,000 = 33.33:1